matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 1. How much incentive does a person have to help others if he will be evaluated on individual performance?
 2. Teams have solved the evaluation problem in two ways:
 	3. Either by continuing individual goals, reviews, and raises or,
- 	4. By movieng to team-based incentives and raieses.
+ 	4. By moving to team-based incentives and raises.

 ### Roles

-1. Roles in a madure XP team aren't fixed and rigid.
-NOTE the importance of the word: "MADURE".
+1. Roles in a mature XP team aren't fixed and rigid.
+NOTE the importance of the word: "MATURE".
 2. The goals is not for people to fill abstract roles, but for each team member to contribute all he can to the team.

 ## 11 The Theory of Constraints